stephenslab/mashr/README.md

 ## Quick Start

-1. Follow the setup instructions below.
+1. Install mashr from CRAN: `install.packages("mashr")`.
+For more detailed setup instructions, see below.

 2. See the [introductory vignette][vignette-intro] for an introduction to mashr.